funcionante/makerlab/index.md

 *   **Don't reinvent the wheel**.
 Reuse existing projects.
     Keep close to upstream, so that mantaining the project is painless.
 *   Make the system **autonomous**.
-    _MakerLab_ shouldn't require a superviser, though one might exist.
+    _MakerLab_ shouldn't require a superviser, though one might (and will) exist.
 *   Make the system **easy to use** and **fun**.
     Management for the users, not for the manager.
 *   Plan for the **future**.
     Don't make restrictions to what the system will be capable of providing.

+## Technical specs

+At least one of the follownig system specs are required be met in order to use DETI MakerLab:
+*   Android 4.4+
+*   Any recent browser (Firefox/Chrome/Safari/...)
+*   iOS (??)

+Despite this, some features are only available either in the mobile version (e.g. requisitions) or the web version (e.g. most administrative dashboards).

 ## The Sketch of a Solution

+Trying to solve to maximum the issues above (and others we left out of the list), the following components are queued for development:
+*   API dispatcher/orchestrator
+*   Wiki engine
+*   Semantic indexer
+*   Network manager
+*   Android app
+*   iOS app
+*   Web platform

+Rational behind our decisions and more elaboration on these components is provided on the specification pages.

 ## Technologies Used

 _MakerLab_ uses many technologies.
 One of our main mottoes is to "don't reinvent the wheel".

-Here follows a list of projects that power us:
+Besides, by utilizing these projects not only are we capable of contributing to them, but we also avoid the necessity to keep them ourselves.

+Projects that power us (and to which we thank):
 *   django
 *   django-wiki
+*   python
+*   solr

 ## The Team